josecannete/josecannete/README.md

 ### Hello there, I'm José! 😁

-I'm a Senior Machine Learning Engineer at Walmart, passionate about leveraging AI for real-world impact.
+I'm a Expert Machine Learning Engineer at Walmart, passionate about leveraging AI for real-world impact.
 I hold an MSc. in Computer Science, graduated from Universidad de Chile, and specialize in Language Models.

 I pioneered [**BETO**](https://github.com/dccuchile/beto), the first BERT-like model for Spanish, and introduced [**ALBETO**](https://github.com/dccuchile/lightweight-spanish-language-models), a suite of light and fast models based in ALBERT for Spanish.